 Since 1983, the Tar Heel Network has worked to preserve the value of all Carolina diplomas through legislative advocacy.
 The GAA delivers a rich inventory of programs for currently enrolled Carolina students, and local clubs, the Black Alumni Reunion and GAA gifts provide needed scholarships for enrolled undergraduates.
 The GAA also sponsors the Clef Hangers and Loreleis, the Homecoming Committee, Senior Class, Student Alumni Association and Order of the Bell Tower.

-We work hard to keep member dues low while continuing to expand services and member benefits.
+We work hard to keep member dues low while continuing to expand services and member perks.
 GAA records, publications and communications, and programs provide an essential foundation to identify, inform, interest and involve alumni in their University.